doblellproduce/virtusapp/README.md

-git d # Firebase Studio
+odegit d # Firebase Studio

 This is a NextJS starter in Firebase Studio.